When are tax returns due? That is, what is the tax return due date?

 Informative income tax returns

-If the taxpayer is required to report and pay taxes on the income related to investments abroad, a Sworn Statement 1853 must be filed.
-The due date for the Sworn Statement 1853 is March 19th (this deadline is subject to an annual review).
+If the taxpayer is required to report and pay taxes on the income related to investments abroad, a Sworn Statement 1929 must be filed.
+The due date for the Sworn Statement 1929 is June 30th (this deadline is subject to an annual review).
+Note that the Sworn Statement 1929 also apply to inform the investments that the Chilean national and the foreigners have abroad.

 Monthly income tax returns